randoop/randoop/README.md

 ### Getting Started
 Welcome to the DigDog Repository!
 To get started, clone this repository on your system:

 `git clone https://github.com/jkotalik/randoop.git`

 Then, step into the newly cloned directory, and run the evaluation script:

 `cd randoop`

 `./Evaluate.sh -i -b -o`

-A few notes about this:
+A few notes:
 - the `-i` flag tells the script to perform the initial set up, which includes cloning the defects4j repository in the parent directory.
 If you have a folder named defects4j in the directory alongside this repository, it will remove that folder!
 It will then checkout the necessary projects from defects4j.
 - the `-b` flag ensures that the local files will be packaged into a .jar file to be used in the experiment which gathers metrics from DigDog
 - the `-o` flag tells the script to overwrite any existing data files for the experiments that it will run
+- you may need to run `chmod u+x ./Evaluate.sh` to get the script to execute the first time

 This will run both Randoop and DigDog (so far, just the orienteering feature that has been implemented) over the Chart defects4j project.
 It will run 10 trials of each tool with varying time limits (currently ranging from 50 to 250 seconds).
 During each run, the coverage metrics are recorded and stored in files in the `experiments/` directory.
+Specifically, the following files will be created:
+-`experiments/Chart_Individual_Randoop_Line.txt`
+-`experiments/Chart_Individual_Randoop_Branch.txt`
+-`experiments/Chart_Individual_Orienteering_Line.txt`
+-`experiments/Chart_Individual_Orienteering_Branch.txt`
+Each file will include the coverage information for each trial that was performed for that condition, separated by the time limit.
+Files store data in [# covered, total #] line pairs.

-This data is also used by the script to create graphs, which will be generated in the `experiments/plots/` directory, named `Branch Coverage Percentage.png` and `Line Coverage Percentage.png`.
+This data can be easily used to create graphs, which will be generated in the `experiments/plots/` directory, named `Branch Coverage Percentage.png` and `Line Coverage Percentage.png`.
 Please note that running this script will take a long time.
 In order for the plots to be generated successfully you may need to install matplotlib and numpy for python, this can be done by calling `pip install matplotlib` and `pip install numpy`.

 ### Evaluation Script
 To run the script and gather data on the performance of DigDog: `./Evaluate.sh`.
 You may need to change the permissions with `chmod u+x ./Evaluate.sh` first.